SRGBmods/QMK-Binaries/QMK+Weirdness-Outdated-Firmware/nuphy/ryodeushii-2.x/ReadMe.md

 **Please use the selector in SignalRGB's settings under QMK addon to select nuphy-srgb to take full advantage of these firmware files!**

+## Make sure you update your [Dongle and RF Firmware](https://nuphy.com/pages/qmk-firmwares) so the firmware in this directory will work correctly ##

 ### _Make sure to click the download button for your specific firmware, do not save as or view raw!_ ###

 #### Thanks again to Ryodeushii for providing the source code we build on! ####